![]() |

 HMRC states that you can scan these documents as a 'legible alternative' to keeping paper copies.

-With more and more contractors using online accounting systems, most records can now be stored safely in the 'Cloud'.
+With most contractors using online accounting systems these days, most records can now be stored safely in the cloud.

 Deadlines and Corporation Tax penalties